 onCourse's list views appear when you open a window.
 For example, if you click on "Class" on the home screen a list view will be opened showing a list of the current classes in onCourse.
 This list is filtered by core filters that by default, hide classes that are complete or cancelled.
 In the header bar of the window you will see how many records are displaying in the list based on any filters or search options running e.g. Classes (38 shown of 267).

-Many list views will allow you to choose between a two-column and three-column view.
+List views offer a two-column and three-column view.
 The three-column view will give you a detailed look at a specific record, while the two-column view will give you a better overview of more data.

 Within the two-column view you can customise the columns visible to you by clicking the eye icon that appears, and then selecting the columns you want to be visible.